hananabedalkareemabololy/RuqiStore-Documentation-Meeating/Documantation/11-ui-ux-design.md

 In RTL Arabic mode:

-* Currency symbol appears according to the configured Arabic price format.
 * Text flows from right to left.
+* Currency formatting follows the configured Arabic price format.
-* Price values remain left-to-right where necessary using `dir="ltr"` on numeric price elements.
+* Numeric price values remain left-to-right where necessary using `dir="ltr"`.

 Example: